How to Start A Community Garden

 This guide is intended to provide support and information for current community gardeners and those interested in community gardening in Marin County.
 Community gardening is more than residents growing plants on a piece of land; it is a chance to build community relationships, pass on cultural practices, grow food, and beautify neighborhoods.
 The guide outlines some of the key areas needing special attention, such as securing land, water, and insurance.
 These three components are some of the most critical components for the initial development for gardens as we found in our community garden assessment of Marin County.

 Therefore, it is important to first build momentum with prospective gardeners and non-gardening neighbors alike to ensure everyone understands a garden plan is being proposed for the neighborhood and the intended outcomes.
 Once the neighborhood residents are on board, the next critical steps are to secure a plot of land that has water access.
-This can most easily be accomplished by visiting your county’s tax assessor office and/or visiting the Marin County Master Gardener websites interactive map.
+This can most easily be accomplished by visiting your county’s tax assessor office.

 Acquiring liability insurance will be in the interest of land owners.
 Insurance may be provided by organizations such as include community groups, churches, and/or horticultural/agricultural organizations.
 There are of course many considerations to address when establishing a garden, but we feel the aforementioned—community buy in, locating land with water, and acquiring liability insurance—are ideal foundations for starting a community garden.

 Special thanks to the Los Angeles County Master Gardeners for their willingness to permit our adaptation of their manual for use here in Marin.